spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 This argument is only valid for MIRI data.
 If the ``--channel`` argument is given, then only data corresponding to that channel will be used in constructing the cube.
 If the user wants to construct a cube from more than one channel, then all the values are contained in the string with a comma between each channel number.
 For example, to create a cube with channel 1 and 2 the argument list is ``--channel='1, 2'``.
-If this value is not specified then all the channels contained in the input list of files will be used in constructing the cube.
+If this value is not set then the default is to make single channel-single sub-channel IFU Cubes.

 * ``--band [string]``

 This is a MIRI option and the  only valid values  are SHORT,MEDIUM,LONG, or ALL.
 If the ``--subchannel`` argument is given, then only data corresponding to that subchannel will be used in  constructing the cube.
 Only one option is possible, so IFU cubes are created either per subchannel or using all the subchannels the input data cover.
-If this value is not specified then all the subchannels contained in the input list of files will be used in constructing the cube.
+If this value is not set then the default is to make single channel-single sub-channel IFU Cubes.

 * ``--grating [string]``

 This is a NIRSPEC option and only valid values are PRISM, G140M, G140H, G235M, G235H, G395M, G395H, or ALL.
-If the option ALL is used then all the gratings in the assocation are used.
+If the option ALL is used then all the gratings in the association are used.
 Since association tables will only contain exposures of the same resolution, the use of ALL, will at most combine data from grating G140M, G235M & G395M or G140H, G235H & G395H together.
 The user can supply a comma separated string containing the gratings to use.